-The first half of SWOT (strengths and weaknesses) addresses the internal factors within your organization or brand that are working for and against you.
+The first half of SWOT (strengths and weaknesses) addresses the internal factors within your organization or brand working for and against you.

 Opportunities and threats (the second half of SWOT) are, of course, the positive and negative external factors your brand must navigate through.

-This kind of holistic, high-level thinking is valuable and necessary to ensure that you don’t get lost chasing after details that don’t deliver the return on investment your organization needs to survive.
-This makes SWOT analysis a vitally useful tool.
+This holistic, high-level thinking is valuable and necessary to ensure that you do not get lost chasing after details that don't deliver the return on investment your organization needs to survive.
+This makes SWOT analysis a vitally helpful tool.

 Questions that can help you conduct a SWOT analysis: